 Google Analytics Removes Service Provider and Network Domain Dimensions

-As of ~ February 5, 2020, the Service Provider and Network Domain identifiers in Google Analytics have been removed… deprecated… and replaced with the dreaded (not set).
+In early February of 2020, the Service Provider and Network Domain identifiers in Google Analytics were removed… deprecated… and replaced with the dreaded (not set).

 Read below for my take on the impact for B2B lead generation, and some potential workarounds and alternatives to recover or replace these two previously helpful Google Analytics dimensions that are no longer supported.